JonasMoss/dagauss/README.md

 dagauss: Multivariate Gaussian DAGs
 ==========================

-*Note:* This software is in early development, as is not stable!
+*Note:* This software is in very early development.
+It has no stable interface.

 This module exists to help you investigate multivariate Gaussian DAGs symbolically.